Historic City Hall

 Learn more about Kingston City Hall's fascinating history, beautiful architecture – and about the intriguing people, events and stories associated with this national historic site.
 Those interested in heritage architecture will also enjoy the newly-opened Heritage Resource Centre in the Market Square wing.

-Self guided tours of the first two floors are available year-round using the following print-friendly guides:
+The first two floors are available year-round using the following print-friendly guides:

 - City Hall Guide - English, French, Mandarin, German, Spanish